sboursault/cucumber-calc/README.md

 They should at least answer these questions :
 - What is the goal of this feature ?
-- Why shoudl we spend time on it ?
+- Why should we spend time on it ?

 ### Scenario names

-Scenario names help to read the feature file and they are the first thing you'll see when a scenario comes comes to fail.
+Scenario names help to read the feature file and they are the first thing you'll see when a scenario comes to fail.

 They must be concise and expressive.
 The trick is to summarize the context and event (the Given and When parts) and avoid mentionning the outcoume of the scenario.